revolalex/nodejs-student-veille2/README.md

 * [Contact](#Contact)

 ## General info:
-The goal of the project was to learn som backend using node js.
+The goal of the project was to learn some backend using node js.
 The students and technology-watch  are save in .JSON files

 ## Scrennshot